btcframe/btcframe/README.md

 # BTC Frame

-BTCFrame is an open source and free Bitcoin intelligence tool with 25 live dashboards (and counting) to track Bitcoin related metrics in real-time.
+BTCFrame is an open source and free Bitcoin intelligence tool with 25 live dashboards currently (and counting) to track Bitcoin related metrics in real-time.
 BTC Frame is a community-driven project, and we welcome developers of all skill levels to contribute.
 Your ideas and improvements can help make this project even better!
 Thank you for your contribution!
 Visit the live dashboard at https://btcframe.com

 ---